 - Stir in the balsamic vinegar.
 Taste for seasoning and adjust as necessary.

 - Serve with some grated Pecorino Romano (just a suggestion).

 Aside from swapping out spinach for other greens, feel free to sub in cannellini beans for the chickpeas.
 It's totally your call.

 Amount Per ServingCalories 262 Saturated Fat 4g Cholesterol 21mg Sodium 622mg Carbohydrates 24g Fiber 4g Sugar 13g Protein 7g

 And there you have it, friends.
 Pretty short ingredient list, huge flavor, plus if you have leftovers, it keeps in the fridge very nicely for a few days.

-Enjoy the Italian Sausage Soup, you guys!
+Enjoy the soup, y’all!
 We certainly have enjoyed it here.